TABLE OF CONTENTS

 One thing that is often overlooked when it comes to electric scooters and how they work are its tires.
-There are 3 different types of tires used for electric scooters, pneumatic, solid, and honeycomb The tires are the only contact your scooter has to the ground, meaning they are what prevents you from falling.
+There are 3 different types of electric scooter tire: pneumatic, solid, and honeycomb.
+The tires are the only contact your scooter has to the ground, meaning they are what prevents you from falling.

 That should be a good enough reason to continue reading in order to learn more about the advantages and disadvantages of the different electric scooter tire types.

 There are mainly 3 different types of electric scooter tires that can be used on your electric scooter and those are: